👀 Live Preview

 }

-The primary use of the <table> tag is for presenting structured data in a tabular format.
-This is especially useful when dealing with information that naturally fits into rows and columns.
+The primary use of the table tag is presenting structured data in a tabular format:

 <table>